ucgmsim/Vs30/server/data/README.md

 ```

 ## Step 2: Create mbtiles with tippecanoe
 This allows more flexibility by being able to specify zoom levels where data is available amongst other things.
+Note the current pricing of tileset uploads and hosting.
+Currently zoom level 13 (~1m) is much cheaper than 14 (0.5m) or greater.
 ```
 ./prepare2.sh
 ```